Military and Out of State Divorces

 We Can Address Any and All Concerns

-Regardless of your current marital status, our skilled Lansing family law lawyers can help you address your concerns regarding:
+Regardless of your current marital status, our skilled Military & Out-of-the-State Divorce lawyers can help you address your concerns regarding:

 - Service members Civil Relief Act (SMCRA) regarding divorce proceeding default